 We are fairly open about what we will release however we are aiming to feature interesting and left field music.
 Release decisions are down to a mutual agreement between the two co-owners of the label.

 We always have a large amount of new and archive music to release so there is a bit of waiting time involved.
 We always need around eight weeks before release date of processing time for any project.

-For digital releases via Ditto we charge an upload fee for each release.
-After that any sales go straight to the artists.
-The charge is to cover our Ditto registration fee and the costs of running this website.
-The rate will depend on the type of release and number of tracks.
-Generally it will be £2 for a single, £5 for an EP and £7 for an album but this may vary depending on the length of the album.
-Digital platforms are:
+For digital releases via Ditto and AWAL fees are extracted annually (Ditto) or as a percentage (AWAL) after that any income goes to the artists quarterly in arrears.
+Sales price will be £2 for a single, £5 for an EP and £7 for an album but this may vary depending on the length of the album.
+Digital platforms via Ditto are:

 I Tunes, Spotify, Amazon, Play Music, Napster, Medianet, 7 digital, Rdio, Deezer, zvook, Slacker Radio, Nokia, eMusic, 24/7, Shazam, akazoo, asprio, kkbox, and saavn.